 Agile conversation or requirements engineering?!

 Requirements engineering (RE) has a long and successful tradition.
 Different approaches always existed.
 Still it is optimized for an artifact driven setup: Individuals pass on documents.
-Agile practices are however geared for an interaction drive setup where individuals form one “super-brain”.
+Agile practices are however geared for an interaction driven setup where individuals form one “super-brain”.
 The discussion about requirements is part of the agile conversation.
 And now, the proven approaches from RE suddenly create friction and bad smells.
 So, should we forget about requirements?

 Burn-out machine game @ agile breakfast in Zürich